ramintoosi/ROSS/README.md

 - 12GB RAM

 Download the package to a local folder.
-Run matlab and navigate to the folder.
+Run Matlab and navigate to the folder.
 Then you could easily start Offline Spike Sorter by running “ross.mlapp” or **typing “ross” in the command window**.

 ## Usage

-ROSS provides useful tools for spike detection, automatic sorting and manual sorting.
+ROSS provides useful tools for spike detection, automatic sorting, and manual sorting.

 - Detection